 The largest solar project at Duke is a rooftop installation on the Research Drive Parking Garage, though smaller solar installations help to power the Duke Smart Home as well.
 The house’s mission is to utilize sustainable living methods and green technology.
 Naturally, solar power is part of this initiative.
 The university states that it plans to have carbon-neutral emission rates by the year 2024 and is currently looking into how it can expand its existing solar power project.

 All this aside, you don’t have to be a mega-corporation or huge university to experience the benefits of solar power.
-POWERHOME Solar is here to help North Carolina businesses of all sizes achieve lower power bills and develop more environmentally-friendly practices.
+POWERHOME SOLAR is here to help North Carolina businesses of all sizes achieve lower electric bills and develop more environmentally-friendly practices.

 No business is too small to see the benefits of solar panel installations, whether they be rooftop or ground installation projects.
 A small business will require a much smaller amount of power than a company such as Apple, meaning that using solar power will still be cost effective.
 In fact, a North Carolina business will see the results of installing solar panels immediately; your next power will be lower than the last, following installation.
 You may see your bill drop as low as $0.

-POWERHOME Solar offers free consultations to discuss if solar power is right for your organization.
+POWERHOME SOLAR offers free consultations to discuss if solar power is right for your organization.
 You can also check out any additional financial incentives that may be available to you through the state or county.
-Add this to the 30% federal tax rebate that is available through the end of 2019 and the savings you’ll see from installing solar panels is enormous.
-Take the first step today, and contact POWERHOME Solar to make the switch.
+Add this to the 26% federal tax rebate that is available through the end of 2019 and the savings you’ll see from installing solar panels is enormous.
+Take the first step today, and contact POWERHOME SOLAR to make the switch.